Saba Lobjanidze

-Saba Lobjanidze (საბა ლობჟანიძე, /ka/; born 18 December 1994) is a Georgian professional footballer who plays for Major League Soccer club Atlanta United and the Georgia national team.
+Saba Lobjanidze (საბა ლობჟანიძე, /ka/; born 18 December 1994) is a Georgian professional footballer who plays for Major League Soccer club Real Salt Lake and the Georgia national team.

 Club career

 Born in Tbilisi, Lobjanidze started playing for Norchi Dinamoeli at the age of 10.
 Later he joined Dinamo Tbilisi.

 Randers

 In June 2017, Lobjanidze signed a three-year contract with Randers.
 In April 2018, in six games Lobjhanidze scored six times for Randers, including a hat-trick against Sønderjyske, which won him the Player of the Month award among Georgian football players.
 Besides, he was twice named in team of the week in the Danish Superliga.

 MKE Ankaragücü

 On 30 January 2020, Lobjanidze signed with Turkish club MKE Ankaragücü.
 He made his debut on 2 February in a 1–1 league draw against Kasımpaşa.

 Hatayspor

 In June 2021, Lobjanidze signed a three-year contract with Hatayspor, after Ankaragücü had relegated from the Süper Lig.

 Following a devastating earthquake in Turkey and subsequent withdrawal of Hatayspor from the league in February 2023, he joined Fatih Karagümrük on loan until the end of the season.